 (Morris Sheats remains active in ministry.
 His website can be seen here.)

-Beall is 87 and pastor emeritus at Bethesda Christian Church.
+Beall is 88 and pastor emeritus at Bethesda Christian Church.
 He handed off the senior pastorate to his daughter, Analee Dunn, in 2004.
 He has experienced a variety of health challenges in recent years, including a surgery in March of this year.
 Currently, he is on the mend and able to attend services at Bethesda.
+[UPDATE July 2013 - Pastor Beall was admitted to the hospital with pneumonia on July 1.
+In the middle of July, he entered a rehabilitation facility due to difficulty in walking.
+UPDATE August 23 - Pastor Beall has returned home.]
 The church, one of America's earliest megachurches, was featured on this blog in September 2009.
 Beall's last book, Straight Talk About the Holy Spirit, was reviewed on this blog in February 2009.